Location: Waterton Lakes National Park – Alberta, Canada

 Difficulty: Very easy hike around the scenic trail

-The trail heads for both Blakiston Falls and Goat Lake begin here as well, so you might want to make it a two for one kind of day.
-We’ll be returning to Waterton for a few more hikes in September, so hopefully we’ll get to take one of the hikes leading from Red Rock Canyon and see it in fall colors as well!
-The access road to the canyon is open May through the end of October making it one of the more accessible places in the park!
+The trail heads for both Blakiston Falls and Goat Lake begin here as well.
+So you might want to add in a hike to the day as well.
+We’ll be returning to Waterton for a few more hikes in September/October.
+Hopefully we’ll get to take one of the hikes leading from Red Rock Canyon, and see the fall colors!
+The access road to the canyon is open May through the end of October, so be sure and check road status!